arkency/posts/posts/2016-12-03-techniques-for-dealing-with-uncertainity.md

 ## Idempotence

-Idempotence is a way to correctly handle duplicated messages received due to retries and at least one delivery strategy.
+Idempotence is a way to correctly handle duplicated messages received due to retries and at least once delivery strategy.
 The idea is that when we receive the same message multiple times it does not cause additional important side-effects and the client is informed that the operation was successful.